Version 6 - 10/03/2026 - Add final relay details

 Please remove dirty O-shoes before entering the building.

-A First Aider will be in attendance based at the Gym.
+A First Aider will be in attendance based at the Quarry.

 Please be aware and courteous of other users including dog